Right Here Right Now (Jordin Sparks album): Concept and title

 With the release of Sparks' third album it sees her with her first urban rhythmic contemporary album.
 Sparks spoke on the album's musical growth and maturity siting "My last album came out when I was 19 & 19 – 25 is a big growth spurt for anyone to go through, in the time I was away I got to grow, learn & experience new things, that helped me be able to create a completed body of work that I am so proud of.
 The album is heavily influenced by 90's Rhythm & Blues and sees Sparks make use of her lower vocal register that aloud her to give the slower records a more urban vibe to their delivery.
-Sparks cites Whitney Houston & Mariah Carey as major influences on the album.
+Sparks cites Whitney Houston and Mariah Carey as major influences on the album.

 On November 24, 2014, Sparks released her first official mixtape #ByeFelicia helmed by the LA Leakers, which served as an album sampler and featured nine songs with majority of the mixtape including small snippets of tracks that would eventually appear of the full length album.
 Most tracks included a small interview with sparks where she spoke on some of the tracks and announced that the official title for her third album would be called "Right Here Right Now" stating "I'm coming into my own Right Here, Right Now, I'm feeling confident Right Here, Right Now & all we have is Right Here, Right Now.
 So I thought the title was very symbolic in a lot of ways...".